ZipAI: Context & Token Optimizer

 - No blind truncation of stacktraces or error logs.

-- No full-file reads when targeted
+- No full-file reads on large files.

 - No re-reading files already in context.